Home » Breakfast » Smoothies and Coffee » Eggnog Latte

 I spent most of Christmas day in the kitchen, first making breakfast, then lunch, then the whole turkey shebang.
 I am SO grateful that my Mom was here to help with all of the dishes and most importantly, the gravy.
 Everything turned out great – including that bundt cake I talked about.

 All that hustle and bustle in the kitchen meant I needed a little shot of caffeine in the afternoon!
-Etienne and my Mom were sipping on an apple cider/fireball whiskey concoction (jealous), but since I’m growing another human, I had to pass.
 Lucky for me, I’ve perfected the eggnog latte this season!
-If you like the Starbucks eggnog lattes this time of year, you’ll love this.
+If you like the Starbucks eggnog lattes this time of year, you’ll love this homemade version.

 eggnog latte